 The application process for acceptance to Tirkandi Inaburra is simple.
 Please read the below eligibility criteria, if a child matches the criteria and appears eligible please contact Tirkandi Inaburra Cultural & Development Centre on 02 69544800 or free call 1800 759 040.
-The Community Care Coordinator will contact you within 48 hours, a meeting will be arranged with the child, guardian and sponsor.
+A meeting will be arranged with the child, guardian and sponsor.
 It is at this stage the application forms will be completed and the process will be fully explained to all parties.

 There is an application process for entry into the program.
 Once accepted, Tirkandi Inaburra offers a participant a unique opportunity to positively change his attitude and behaviors and develop skills and abilities which will significantly enhance education levels and reduce the risk of becoming involved with the criminal justice system.

 The ongoing support of the participant’s parents or carers is essential throughout the program and post Tirkandi Inaburra if the participant is to ‘sustain the change’ which he will experience as a direct result of his ‘journey’ through our program.

 Aboriginal boys who want to be considered for inclusion in the program need to follow the below steps, or make contact with Tirkandi Inaburra at anytime.
 Potential applicants may also be referred and sponsored by family or a community member or by a government or non-government agency.

 If you are not the applicant’s parent or carer you must make sure that you discuss this application with the young person and be convinced that he wants to come to Tirkandi Inaburra as this is a ‘voluntary’ program.

 The application process is as follows;

 |Initial discussions with potential applicant by family or sponsor

 Make contact with Tirkandi Inaburra Cultural & Development Centre office